-- 1. Press the S button to the OFF position (Type A) or press the 😂 button (Type B). - 2.
-Press the vi air flow control button. - 3.
-Turn the \$\footnote{\sigma}\$ fan speed control dial to the desired position.
-The A/C button will illuminate - 4.
+- Press the S button to the OFF position. - 2.
+Press the 🚧  air flow control button. - 3.
+Turn the stan speed control dial to the desired position.
+The A/C button will illuminate. - 4.
 Turn the temperature control dial to the desired position.